RT-LOC/docs/docs/manager/cxRTLS_license.md

 ## How to install the License
-Whenever you start Manager for the first time, you probably don't have a license yet.
+Whenever you start Engine for the first time, you probably don't have a license yet.
 To acquire one, press _'Build license.txt'_.

 ### From the Desktop app